Pothohar Plateau: Etymology

-A late medieval Persian manuscript, Kaigoharnameh, written by Raezadeh Diwan Duni Chand in A.D.
-1725 to the order of Gakhar chiefs presents a detailed history of Gakhars in northern Punjab.
-The term in the manuscript has been written variously as Pathwar, Pot har and Pothohar; and seems to be related to the Punjabi term for a plateau (Paṭhār).
+A late medieval manuscript, Kaigoharnameh, written by Raezadeh Diwan Duni Chand in 1725 CE on the order of Gakhar chiefs presents a detailed history of Gakhars in northern Punjab.
+The term in the manuscript has been written variously as Pathwar, Pot har and Pothohar; and appears to be related to the Punjabi term for a plateau (Paṭhār).
 According to Ahmad Hasan Dani, the term is derived from Prshtawar in Sanskrit, Prshta meaning "back" of the Indus River and War meaning "area".
+According to the archaeologist Abdur Rahman, the name derives from the words poṭho, from Indo-Aryan piṭhā (lit.
+Back) and hāra (lit.
+Land), the "land on the back (of mountains)" or figuratively highlands.

 Geography

 Pothohar Plateau is bounded on the east by the Jhelum River, on the west by the Indus River, on the north by the Kala Chitta Range and the Margalla Hills, and on the south by the Salt Range.
 The southern end of the plateau is bounded by the Thal desert.
 The 5000 square miles of the plateau range from an average height of 1200 to 1900 feet above the sea level.
 Sakesar (1525 m) in the Salt Range in Khushab District is the highest peak of the region.